 Environmental News

-Upcoming Events:
+Upcoming and Recent Events:

-Weekly Guided Nature Tours, Saturday Mornings – Each month, the Mashpee Conservation Department sponsors guided walking tours, which are free of charge and weather dependent.
-Details regarding these walks are posted along the left-hand margin at the department’s main website at www.mashpeema.gov/conservation.
+Weekly Guided Nature Tours, Weekend Mornings Throughout the Month – Each month, the Mashpee Conservation Department sponsors guided walking tours, which are free of charge and weather dependent.
+For directions and information about these walks, click on the “Guided Nature Tours” link along the left-hand margin at the department’s main website, www.mashpeema.gov/conservation.
 Walks have included Childs River, Lowell Holly Reservation, Mashpee River Woodlands, Pickerel Cove, Santuit Pond Preserve and many more.
 This is a great way to explore Mashpee’s wonderful array of conservation lands.

 Information Items: